-COPCON

-02E W

-08C W

-A Copper control register
+COPCON 02E W A(E) Copper control register

 This is a 1-bit register that when set true, allows the Copper to access the blitter hardware.
 This bit is cleared by power-on reset, so that the Copper cannot access the blitter hardware.
+See Appendix C for ECS operation.

-BIT# NAME FUNCTION 01 CDANG Copper danger mode.
-Allows Copper access to blitter if true.
+BIT# NAME FUNCTION

+01 CDANG Copper danger mode.
+Allows Copper

+access to blitter if true.